Frequently Asked Questions (FAQ)

 Just remember that real estate agents will say almost anything to try to justify a 6% commission, but the hard truth is that 98% of home buyers use the internet to search for homes according to a research study done by NAR.
 The other 2% presumably rely exclusively on a buyer’s agent to search on their behalf.

 Why is this meaningful?
 Because no real estate brokerage owns the MLS, RLS nor any of the popular real estate search websites that buyers and their agents use.
 All listing agents upload their listings to the MLS, after which it is automatically syndicated to an industry standard set of places.
-As a result, the marketing exposure that a property receives is by default indistinguishable no matter who lists your property.
+As a result, the marketing exposure that a property receives is by default indistinguishable no matter which brokerage lists your property.

 Should I try to sell on my own first?